mjakubowski84/parquet4s/site/docs/docs/experimental.md

 # (Experimental) ETL

-Version 2.1.0 of Parquet4s introduces advanced operations on generic datasets, that is on `ParquetIterable[RowParquetRecord]`, to core module.
-Now users can join and concat two or more datasets what can simplify some ETL jobs a lot.
+Version 2.1.0 of Parquet4s introduces advanced operations on generic datasets, that is on `ParquetIterable[RowParquetRecord]`, to the core module.
+Now users can join and concat two or more datasets which can simplify some ETL jobs a lot.

 Available operations: